pingcap/docs-dm/en/deploy-a-dm-cluster-using-binary.md

 Download the official binary from [here](https://pingcap.com/docs/dev/reference/tools/download/#tidb-dm-data-migration).

 The downloaded files have two subdirectories, `bin` and `conf`.
-The `bin` directory contains the binary files of DM-master, DM-worker, dmctl and Mydumper.
+The `bin` directory contains the binary files of DM-master, DM-worker, and dmctl.
 The `conf` directory contains the sample configuration files.

 ## Sample scenario